petechd/eq-questionnaire-schemas/style_guide.md

 # Jsonnet Style Guide
 This style guide documents how we want to handle jsonnet files when building the schemas with consistency.
-For more general principles and styling rules go to ["Databricks repository"](https://github.com/databricks/jsonnet-style-guide#databricks-jsonnet-guide).
+For more general principles and styling rules go to [Databricks repository](https://github.com/databricks/jsonnet-style-guide#databricks-jsonnet-guide).

 ## Folder structure